Gewählte Publikation:

 - Abstract:

-- INTRODUCTION: Continuous glucose monitoring (CGM) provides real-time glucose data that has revolutionised outpatient diabetes care; however, its impact on inpatient care remains limited, likely due to the lack of standardised CGM-based insulin titration protocols, implementation strategies, and proper familiarity with the technology among others.
+- INTRODUCTION: Continuous glucose monitoring (CGM) provides real-time glucose data that has revolutionized outpatient diabetes care; however, its impact on inpatient care remains limited, likely due to the lack of standardized CGM-based insulin titration protocols, implementation strategies, and proper familiarity with the technology, among others.
 METHODS: A systematic literature search was conducted on October 15, 2024, using PubMed and Embase, without a restriction on publication date.
 The search focused on CGM-based insulin titration protocols and related implementation strategies in non-intensive care unit (non-ICU) settings.
 This systematic review was registered with PROSPERO (RD42024596819).
-RESULTS: A total of 7,625 references were screened.
+RESULTS: A total of 7625 references were screened.
 Nine protocols for inpatient CGM-based insulin titration and related implementation strategies were identified.
 Six protocols recommended a weight-based basal-bolus insulin regimen.
 Insulin titration on basal and bolus insulin was mostly done daily based on either clinical discretion or clearly defined insulin titration protocols.
-All protocols employed a hybrid approach, utilising both CGM and finger prick glucose testing to guide glucose management.
-Diabetes-trained staff oversaw CGM-based insulin titration and glucose management in five protocols.
-CGM-alarm settings varied widely, with hyperglycaemic alarm thresholds between >13.9 and >22.2 mmol/l, and hypoglycaemia alarm thresholds between <3.9 and <5.0 mmol/l.
-CONCLUSION: We observed considerable variation in the detail and clarity provided by the reviewed protocols.
-This highlights the need for standardised operational protocols for CGM-based insulin titration and related implementation strategies to implement CGM effectively in non-ICU settings.
+All protocols employed a hybrid approach, utilizing both CGM and finger prick glucose testing to guide glucose management.
+Diabetes-trained staff oversaw CGM-based insulin titration and glucose management in 5 protocols.
+CGM alarm settings varied widely, with hyperglycemic alarm thresholds between >13.9 and >22.2 mmol/L and hypoglycemia alarm thresholds between <3.9 and <5.0 mmol/L. CONCLUSION: We observed considerable variation in the detail and clarity provided by the reviewed protocols.
+This highlights the need for standardized operational protocols for CGM-based insulin titration and related implementation strategies to implement CGM effectively in non-ICU settings.

 - Find related publications in this database (Keywords)